Stigmella barbata

 Stigmella barbata is a moth of the family Nepticulidae.
 It was described by Puplesis and Robinson in 2000 and is known from Las Cuevas, Belize where it is found in Chiquibul Forest Reserve.
+Formally described by Rimantas Puplesis and Gaden S. Robinson in 2000, it is endemic to Belize.
+It is known from the Chiquibul Forest Reserve in the Cayo District.
+It is a small species, with males having a wingspan of 4.4-4.5 mm and a forewing length of 1.9-2.0 mm.